Retry RAM Map

 • -: currently unused.

 midway_powerup $10 $01 User This can be used to override the !midway_powerup setting in certain situations.
 If this is $00, then midways won't give a mushroom, otherwise they will.
-This is only initialized on the title screen based on the !midway_powerup setting, but you can change it at any time.
+This is only initialized by Retry at startup based on the !midway_powerup setting, but you can change it at any time.
 Just remember that you'll need to change it back to the default value yourself if needed.

 prompt_override $11 $01 User This can be used to override the Retry settings of the current level or all levels depending on some condition (for example, if you want to let the player choose if to have instant Retry or not).

 It follows the same format as the %retry setting in settings_local.asm (see Local Settings - %retry for details).
 If this is set to $00, the value in the local settings will be used instead, or the default value in settings_global.asm if there's no local setting for the current sublevel.
-It's only reset on title screen load, meaning that its effect will last until you set it back to $00 yourself.
+It's only reset by Retry at startup, meaning that its effect will last until you set it back to $00 yourself.

-disable_exit $12 $01 User If set to a value other than $00, the Retry prompt won't show the EXIT option.
-It's set to !disable_exit_option from settings.asm on title screen load, but you can also change it at any time to remove the option in certain situations.
+disable_prompt_exit $12 $01 User If set to a value other than $00, the Retry prompt won't show the second option (EXIT).
+Retry sets it to !disable_exit_option from settings_global.asm at startup, but you can also change it at any time to remove the option in certain situations.
 Remember that you'll need to change it back to the default value yourself if needed.

 set_checkpoint $13 $02 User This address functions as a simple way to set the checkpoint for the current level to a certain entrance, without having to worry about all the internal Retry mechanism that makes it work.
 It's mainly used by the vanilla/custom midway objects, but you can also write to it yourself if you're making your own midways or you need to change the checkpoint dynamically.
-It can be used in 3 ways:
+Normally the address contains $FFFF, which indicates it's not triggering anything, but you can change it in 3 ways:

 • If the whole 16-bit value is set to an entrance value, following the format of $7E19B8 and $7E19D8, then a checkpoint will be set using this entrance as the respawn destination.
 This can be used to have custom checkpoints that use any main/midway/secondary entrance as destination, similarly to Retry's custom midway objects.

 prompt_x_pos $15 $01 User Holds the X position at which the Retry prompt should appear at.
 You can write to it at any time.
-Note that this address is only reset on title screen load to the !text_x_pos value in settings.asm.
+Note that this address is only reset by Retry at startup (to the !prompt_box_text_x_pos/!prompt_bar_text_x_pos value in settings_global.asm, depending on !prompt_type).
+Changing this at runtime while having the prompt black background enabled is not recommended, as the black box/bar is fixed in place regardless of this position.

 prompt_y_pos $16 $01 User Holds the Y position at which the Retry prompt should appear at.
 You can write to it at any time.
-Note that this address is only reset on title screen load to the !text_y_pos value in settings.asm.
+Note that this address is only reset by Retry at startup (to the !prompt_box_text_y_pos/!prompt_bar_text_y_pos value in settings_global.asm, depending on !prompt_type).
+Changing this at runtime while having the prompt black background enabled is not recommended, as the black box/bar is fixed in place regardless of this position.

-disable_box $17 $01 User If set, the Retry prompt's black box will be disabled.
-It's set to !no_prompt_box from settings.asm on title screen load, but you can also change it at any time.
+disable_prompt_bg $17 $01 User If set, the Retry prompt's black background will be disabled.
+Retry sets to !no_prompt_bg from settings_global.asm at startup, but you can also change it at any time.
 Suggested to be set if also changing prompt_x_pos and prompt_y_pos during gameplay.

 play_sfx $18 $01 Internal Bitwise mask set on level load for different purposes.